 Good to know

 People with standard foot measurements will easily get the most out of the fit offered by the Smash Canvas.
-The more flexible upper also gives some leeway for those with slightly wider foot.
-It is a men’s shoe that comes in sizes 4 to 14 with half sizes available as well.
+The more flexible upper also gives some leeway for those with slightly wider feet.

 The Puma Smash Canvas is tailor-made for those who love a laidback style.
 It brings the essence of “coolness” in the wardrobe for sneaker fans who often wear jeans or shorts.
 A night out or a quick romp to do errands will have users looking good in this shoe.